Arthritis in the Foot Treatment at Foot Foundation

 At Foot Foundation, diagnosis includes:

-Gait analysis to assess biomechanics and pressure distribution
+Gait analysis: assessing biomechanics and pressure distribution

 Imaging:

-Ultrasound – to detect inflammation or synovitis
+Ultrasound – inflammation, synovitis

 Blood tests – if inflammatory arthritis or gout is suspected